DarrenCoppinger/milestone-project-3/README.md

 ### Existing Features
 #### All Pages
 All pages includes a responsive navigation bar and title at the top of the page.
 The title and logo acts as a "Home" button.
 On medium and small screen size the navbar reduces to just the title and logo, with the pages buttons concealed in a sidebar accessable via a menu icon in the lefthand corner of the navbar.
 The navbar contains the Home, Catalogue, Add Song, Genre, Playlist buttonsmenu items and a login button.
 The login is included as a button to draw attention to it.
+If the user is logged into an account  the login button will change to a "Logout" button and the users username will appear beside the button highlighed in teal.

 #### Home
 The home page includes an "About" section with information about the website followed by two buttons connecting to the "Add Song" and "Catalogue" page.
 There is also a "Most Likes Songs" section which has a leaderbaord of the top five most liked songs in the catalogue followed by a button which likes to the full catalogue page.